 New alternatives to innerHTML

-Browser support note: setHTMLUnsafe is supported in all browsers. setHTML is still being standardised and is only available in Firefox behind a flag. getHTML is supported in Chrome and Edge since version 125.
+Browser support note: setHTMLUnsafe is supported in all browsers. setHTML is still being standardised and is only available in Firefox behind a flag. getHTML is supported in Firefox (since version 128), in Chrome and Edge (since version 125) and in Safari (since version 18).

 Browsers recently implemented a new setHTMLUnsafe method.
 Unsafe in this context means that, just like innerHTML, it does not perform input sanitization.
 This naming is not consistent with previous browser APIs: we have innerHTML, not innerHTMLUnsafe; eval() not evalUnsafe(), etc. setHTMLUnsafe is certainly no more dangerous than these older methods.
 Unlike the older methods though, there is both a safe version (setHTML) and an unsafe version (setHTMLUnsafe) — hence the naming.